2025 National League Division Series: Philadelphia vs. Los Angeles

 This was the sixth playoff match-up between the Philadelphia Phillies and Los Angeles Dodgers, tying Cincinnati–Pittsburgh and Los Angeles–St. Louis for most frequent playoff meetings in the National League.
-Los Angeles won the first two match-ups in 1977 and 1978, while Philadelphia have won the last three, in 1983, 2008, and 2009.
+Los Angeles won the first two match-ups in 1977 and 1978, while Philadelphia won the three most recent, in 1983, 2008, and 2009.

 Game 1

 Teoscar Hernández, pictured here with the Toronto Blue Jays, hit a go-ahead three-run homer in Game 1.

-Cristopher Sánchez started the game for Philadelphia, while Dodgers' two-way star Shohei Ohtani became the first player in MLB history to start at pitcher and another position in the same postseason game, and just the fourth player overall to ever start a postseason game at pitcher and another position, with the prior three (Smoky Joe Wood, Babe Ruth and Rick Ankiel) having began their careers as pitchers before becoming full-time position players later on.
+Cristopher Sánchez started the game for Philadelphia, while Dodgers' two-way star Shohei Ohtani became the first player in MLB history to start at pitcher and another position in the same postseason game, and just the fourth player overall to ever start a postseason game at pitcher and another position, with the prior three (Smoky Joe Wood, Babe Ruth and Rick Ankiel) having begun their careers as pitchers before becoming full-time position players later on.
 In the bottom of the second inning, Ohtani walked Alec Bohm and allowed a single to Brandon Marsh to begin the inning before J. T. Realmuto drove both in with a two-run triple to give the Phillies a 2–0 lead.
 Harrison Bader scored Realmuto on a sacrifice fly two batters later to make the score 3–0.
 Ohtani pitched six innings, allowing three runs on three hits, walking one and striking out nine in his first-ever postseason start.
 Meanwhile, Sánchez allowed just three baserunners in his first 5 2/3 innings, while striking out eight, but was chased from the game with two outs in the sixth inning after allowing a walk to Freddie Freeman, a single to Tommy Edman, and a two-run double to Kiké Hernández in succession to bring the Dodgers within a run at 3–2.
 Sanchez finished having allowed four total hits and two earned runs in his 5 2/3 innings of work.
 In the top of the seventh inning, David Robertson, who had come on to record the final out of the sixth, allowed a single to Andy Pages and hit Will Smith to lead off the inning.
 He was replaced by Matt Strahm, who retired the next two hitters but surrendered a three-run home run to Teoscar Hernández to give the Dodgers a 5–3 lead.
 Los Angeles' prospective Game 4 starting pitcher Tyler Glasnow relieved Ohtani, getting through the seventh before loading the bases in the bottom of the eighth on a single and two walks.
 Alex Vesia entered with two outs in the inning and induced a flyout from Edmundo Sosa to escape the bases-loaded jam with the Dodgers' two-run lead still intact.
 Roki Sasaki earned his first ever save, regular or postseason, by pitching a perfect ninth inning to secure Game 1 for the defending champion Dodgers.
+This marked the first postseason win for the Dodgers in Philadelphia since Game 2 of the 1978 NLCS.